 As well as the footwear collection, the Trust also holds extensive ranges of accessories, tools, machinery and lasts associated with each stage of the shoemaking process.

 The shoe collection is currently being digitised.
-Further information is available on this exciting project, which started in spring 2014.
+Further information is available on this exciting project, which started in 2014.

 The Trust’s shoe handling guidelines outline how shoes must be handled by Trust staff and visitors in order to preserve the lifespan of the shoes for future generations.
 These guidelines are available for those interested in learning more about shoe preservation.